plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 {% image "article2024/Br Hai Thuong/ENG/012 copy_e.jpg" %}

 <p>Although Br.
-Troi Hai Thuong no longer manifests in the physical form, we can still get in touch with him through his writings, reflections of a sensitive spirit that earnestly loves life.<br/>
+Troi Hai Thuong no longer manifests in the physical form, we can still get in touch with him through his writings, reflections of a sensitive spirit that earnestly loves life.</p>

-    The following in a translated excerpt from the <i>Giếng Nước Thơm Trong</i> (Fragrant Well), Newsletter #2 from Plum Village Thailand.</p></div>
+<p>The following in a translated excerpt from the <i>Giếng Nước Thơm Trong</i> (Fragrant Well), Newsletter #2 from Plum Village Thailand.</p></div>

 ## Monday